Shimamura-Tako/ValhallaMMO-ItemsadderFIX/README.md

 Alternatively, the ValhallaMMO author could officially support compatibility with IA and ValhallaMMO (though this is unlikely).

 ## Future Plans
-- Compatibility with all material equipment, tools, and weapons
+- Compatibility with all material tools and weapons
 - Compatibility with gray/lime dye